 Homeschooling Two Twice-Exceptional Boys

 After students have honed their baiting and observation skills, Amazing Ants dives deeper.
-It reaches beyond the usual question of “Why do you think you saw what you saw?” to help the reader appreciate how complicated it can be to sort out those whys.
-The book walks the reader through “taste tests” for ants that move the young scientist from simply observing to truly understanding the complexity of the data the studies provide.
+It reaches beyond the usual question of “Why do you think you saw what you saw?” to help readers appreciate how complicated it can be to sort out those “whys.”
+The book walks readers through “taste tests” for ants that move young scientists from simply observing to truly understanding the complexity of the data that the studies provide.
 What does it mean if more ants went to one substance more than another?
-Explorations of sugar concentration, availability of food, and other variables are woven into the fabric of the exploration process, again with all terminology (including some information about concentrations of solution) that reach well beyond the general knowledge of many of his readers.
-Amazing Ants accomplishes this with language and tables, along with a tone that makes the reader feel like the author is sitting right next to you.
+Explorations of sugar concentration, availability of food, and other variables are woven into the fabric of the exploration process, again with all terminology (including some information about concentrations of solution) that reach well beyond the general knowledge of many readers.
+Amazing Ants accomplishes this with language and tables, along with a tone that makes readers feel as though the author is sitting right next to them.

-At this point, the book sees the student as a scientist and guides readers through three experiments relying on the procedures and math learned in the previous chapters.
-For each, the reader is led through a sample experiment about food preference, habitat, and ant behavior.
+At this point, the book sees students as scientists and guides them through three experiments relying on the procedures and math learned in the previous chapters.
+For each, readers are led through a sample experiment about food preference, habitat, and ant behavior.
 After the instructions for each experiment, the author provides several “challenges,” which are really inquiries that students could use to design their own experiments or to help them sort out more questions of their own; they are to “do” actual science.
 For students who want to present their findings, the book includes a section on the anatomy of a research report as it would appear in a scientific journal and as a poster for a scientific meeting.
 No, not every reader will need that information, but budding scientists entering science fairs or considering science as a career might give those sections some serious consideration, and certainly teachers or parents could teach the process of those forms of scientific communication with the help of those resources.

 But this book doesn’t require an adult lead to make learning happen.
 Yes, Amazing Ants would be an excellent resource for a nature summer camp, a co-op class, or a homeschool science study directed by a parent.
-But it is also written to go directly into the hands of the student.
-Amazing Ants is written directly to the student, with a teacher’s note appearing only at the end.
-It’s written with clarity and passion, and with the assumption that the student has this in hand.
-It respects the reader, supports the reader, and challenges the reader.
-It makes science more than just “fun”; it makes science real and important and possible, while also making it accessible and understandable.
+But it is also written to go directly into the hands of students.
+Amazing Ants is written directly to students, with a teacher’s note appearing only at the end.
+It’s written with clarity and passion, and with the assumption that students have it in hand.
+It respects the readers, supports the readers, and challenges the readers.
+It makes science more than just “fun”; it makes it real and important and possible, while also making it accessible and understandable.
 Now that’s amazing.